FrodeSolheim/fs-uae/docs/keyboard.md

 ## Examples

+### Remapping the Extra Key on the Number Row

+The number row of the Amiga has one more key than on PC keyboards.
+By default, this key is moved to the key left of <kbd>Return</kbd>
+(two rows down), and this key again is moved to the <kb>Insert</kbd> key.
+If you want to, you can change the mapping so the extra key is moved directly to the Insert key, while leaving the one next to Return alone:

+    keyboard_key_insert = action_key_backslash
+    keyboard_key_backslash = action_key_2b

 ### Disabling the F12 Menu Key

 You can disable the F12 menu key with the following option, but please note